ManApart/quest-command/notes.md

 - make target class instead of interface?
 - Break triggered event class out into multiple classes
 - delete existing generated files on buildData so renamed files don't leave artifacts
+- It'd be cool to eventually make an android app fork that allows tap menus to pic commands: Starts with categories, then uses the ResponseRequest to generate suggestions etc

 Json
 - Json inherits from other files in same folder?